-This version of the Red Book (July 2018, V1.2) is updated from the previous version shared with family medicine programs dated October 2017 (Prototype 3, Version 1), and includes the addition of intellectual property language, as well as minor editorial revisions.
-No standards have been added to or removed.
-The release of the new Red Book allows for adequate lead-in time to the full implementation and application of new standards and processes scheduled for July 2019.
-Please be aware that the General Standards and Red Book are “living documents” undergoing regular review and revision.
-Depending on where members’ schools are at in the Accreditation survey cycle, they may be held to a different version of the standards (past or future), reflected operationally in the CanAMS (Accreditation Management System).
-Programs will be given a minimum of one-year notice in advance of a survey visit clarifying the Red Book version/standards and related processes that will be applied.
+This version of the Red Book (July 2020, V2.0) is updated from the previous version (July 2018, V1.2).
+The release of the new Red Book allows for adequate lead-in time to the full implementation and application of new standards and processes in Fall 2021.
+Please be aware that the General Institution Standards, General Program Standards, and the Red Book are “living documents” undergoing regular review and revision.
+Depending on where schools are at in the Accreditation review cycle, they may be held to a different version of the standards (past or future), reflected operationally in the Canadian Accreditation Management System (CanAMS).
+Programs will be given a minimum of one-year notice in advance of a review visit as to the applicable standards and related processes.

 The Standards of Accreditation for Residency Programs in Family Medicine (the Red Book) are a national set of standards maintained by the CFPC for the evaluation and accreditation of family medicine residency programs.
 The standards apply to both family medicine and enhanced skills programs.
 They aim to provide an interpretation of the General Standards of Accreditation for Residency Programs as they relate to the accreditation of programs in family medicine, and ensure that these programs adequately prepare residents to meet the health care needs of their patient population(s) upon completion of training.

 The standards include requirements applicable to residency programs and learning sites and have been written in alignment with a Standards Organization Framework, which aims to provide clarity of expectations while maintaining flexibility for innovation.